dta12/Big-M-Simplex/README.md

 # Big-M-Simplex
 This program is a linear optimization solver that uses the Big M Simplex Algorithm.
+As of now this implementation only supports finding the max, but we know we can easily convert min problems to max's thanks to duality.
 **Warning**:
 DO NOT USE THIS ON HOMEWORK.
 I AM NOT RESPONSIBLE IF YOU FAIL.
 THIS PROJECT IS A WORK IN PROGRESS.
 ## How to run: